nitaybz/homebridge-sensibo-ac/README.md

 - Accessory type "**HeaterCooler**" - allowing adjusting fan speed (Rotation Speed) & swing (Oscillate) from within the accessory in "Home" App.
 - **Fan Mode** control (including it's own fan speed and swing control) in a new separate accessory.
 - **Dry Mode** control (including it's own fan speed and swing control) in a new separate accessory.
-- **Horizontal Swing** - allows you to quickly enable/disable horizontal swing in your AC.
+- **Horizontal Swing** - allows you to quickly enable/disable horizontal swing of your AC.
 - **AC Sync Button** - allows you to quickly toggle the state of the AC between ON/OFF in case your AC is out of sync with HomeKit (does not send commands to the AC).
 - **Occupancy Sensor** - Gets the Home/Away status from Sensibo API to HomeKit via Occupancy sensor.
 - **Enable/Disable Climate React** - allows you to quickly enable/disable your climate react setup in Sensibo app (it is not possible to change settings, on/off only).